coffeencoke/fun/README.md

 # Fun

 Simple idea.
-Have fun with algorithms, patterns, data containers, etc.
+Have fun with algorithms, patterns, data structures, etc.

 ## The idea of this repo is to…